 Interesting fact: Bulusan, the ship donated by Gliceria to the Philippine army, was the first warship of the Revolutionaries.
 Apart from distributing revolutionary literature, Gliceria and her husband also donated P18,000 to Rizal in 1892 to support the movement.

-For her heroic role in the Revolution, she was conferred the title Madrina-General de las Fuerzas Revolucionarios (Matriarch-General of the Revolutionary Forces) on June 12, 1898.
+For her heroic role in the Revolution, she was given the title Madrina-General de las Fuerzas Revolucionarios (Matriarch-General of the Revolutionary Forces) on June 12, 1898.

 Who is he?
 A native of Luzon province, Panday Pira (1488 – 1576) came to Manila along with his relatives when he was only 20 years old.
 There, he met a Portuguese blacksmith who helped hone his skills in making weapons, including the crude form of cannons.

 “Hero” moments: The hand-made cannons of Panday Pira was said to be used by Rajah Sulayman to defend Manila from invading Spaniards led by Martin de Goiti.
 The Filipino warriors were eventually defeated and the cannons were confiscated by the Spaniards for their own use.

 Interesting fact: A street in Tondo was named after Panday Pira in honor of his contributions.
 He is known in history as the very first Filipino cannon-maker.